edgexfoundry/app-rfid-llrp-inventory/README.md

 ### Device Profile Requirements
-As [mentioned above](#important-limitations), this service calls the Device Service with specific and `deviceCommands` and expects specific `deviceResources`.
+As [mentioned above](#important-limitations), this service calls the Device Service with specific `deviceCommands` and expects specific `deviceResources`.
 Thus, those `deviceCommands` and `deviceResources` must be defined in the `deviceProfile`s for which devices are registered with the LLRP Device Service.